 How Does N26 Compare With Similar Platforms?

-As N26 points out on their UK promo, it is the only mobile bank that has a full banking license.
+As N26 points out, it is the only mobile bank that has a full banking license.
 Revolut also offers many of the same services that N26 does.
 Last year it was granted a specialized banking license in Lithuania, which puts it into a similar category.
 Besides N26 and Revolut there are a few other mobile platforms that offer similar functionality, with varying levels of depositor safety.

 Should You Trust a Mobile Bank?